whatisnuclear/website/index.md

 layout: default
 title: What is nuclear energy?
 description: >
-    Nuclear power plants produce sustainable and reliable clean-air heat and electricity with almost no lifecycle carbon emissions.
-The downsides must be weighed against these benefits.
+    Nuclear fission power plants make sustainable, reliable, and clean heat and electricity with almost no lifecycle greenhouse gas emissions.
+However, they are expensive and generate radioactive material.
+Here you will learn about the nuances of nuclear energy.
-    Here you will learn about the nuances behind nuclear power and nuclear energy in general.
+image: /img/dc_cook.jpg
 ---

 <div class="row mt-3">